-The 2009 return of the Chilkat River drainage fall chum salmon stock is expected to be above average.
-For the Chilkat River parent years, the peak aerial survey counts were 45,700 and 55,400 fish (2004 and 2005; Bachman In prep; Bachman Personal Communication).
-These counts were well above the peak aerial escapement count average of 23,000 fish.
-Peak aerial survey counts in the Klehini River were 13,000 and 1,400 fish respectively, above average for 2004 and above average in 2005.
-The total drainage wide estimated escapement in 2004 and 2005 based on mark-recapture index methods was 285,000 and 208,000 chum salmon.
+The 2010 return of Chilkat River drainage fall chum salmon stock is expected to be above average.
+For the Chilkat River parent years, the peak aerial survey counts were 55,400 and 2,000 fish (2005 and 2006; Bachman Unpublished data).
+These counts were well above the peak aerial escapement count average of 23,000 fish in 2010.
+No late aerial surveys were completed in 2006 therefore the peak count of 2,000 fish in 2006 does not indicate a poor escapement as this run typically peaks during the late fall.
+Peak aerial survey counts in the Klehini River were 1,400 and 13,600 fish respectively, above average for 2005 and below average in 2006.
+The total drainage wide estimated escapement in 2005 and 2006 based on mark-recapture index methods was 208,000 and 704,000 chum salmon.
 These estimates are above average for years where total drainage escapements estimates are available.

-The commercial harvest during the dominant parental brood years (2004 and 2005) was above the previous 10-year average.
+The commercial harvest during the dominant parental brood years (2005 and 2006) was above the previous 10-year average.
 Generally, escapements of Klehini River and Chilkat River fall chum salmon in recent years have improved.
-Management strategies designed to reduce harvests of these stocks have been successful.
 Fish wheel counts, mark-recapture estimates and aerial escapement surveys in recent years have indicated an increasing trend in abundance for this stock.
-The mark-recapture work has estimated escapements of 310,000 fish in 2004 and 202,000 fish in 2005.
+The mark-recapture work has estimated escapements of 202,000 fish in 2005.
 A relationship index between fish wheel catch and mark-recapture estimates has been developed for this stock.
-During the years 2002 to 2005, on average, the fish wheel catch is approximately 1.5% of the total number of fall chum salmon returning to the Chilkat River drainage (Bachman 2005; Eggers and Bachman, In prep; Bachman Personal Communication).
+During the years 2002 to 2005, on average, the fish wheel catch is approximately 1.5% of the total number of fall chum salmon returning to the Chilkat River drainage (Bachman 2005; Eggers and Bachman, In prep; Bachman In prep).